 If you grew up in the Greer area, you probably went to The Peach Shed on Hwy 290 a couple of times and you for sure ate ice cream at Dillard’s.
 When I was little, we went and picked peaches and blackberries and then went home and made pies.
 Those childhood memories were so amazing, I’m starting the tradition with my son this year.
 The Peach Shed is now called Fisher’s at

 Fisher’s has grown into three Greer locations, including Fisher’s Pick Your Own (650 Fisher Road), Fisher’s at Dillard’s Ice Cream (504 S. Buncombe Road), and Fisher’s at Taylor’s (1000 Locust Hill Road).
 If you’re looking for fresh fruits (including locally grown strawberries!), this is the place to go.
-Their spring hours begin April 3rd, 2025.
+Their spring hours begin on April 2nd, 2026.
 The possibility of upick will be announced later in the season.
 See their Fisher’s Orchard Facebook for up-to-date information.

 Jeter Mountain Farm